Continuous Quivers of Type A (IV) Continuous Mutation and Geometric Models of $\mathbf E$-clusters: Introduction

-In Part (I) \cite{IgusaRockTodorov1} of this series the author, with Igusa and Todorov, introduced continuous quivers of type $A$, denoted $A_\R$, which generalize quivers of type $A$.
-Results about decomposition of pointwise finite-dimensional representations of such a quiver and the category of finitely-generated representations (denoted $\repAR$) were proven.
-In Part (II) \cite{Rock} the author generalized the Auslander-Reiten quiver for finitely-generated representations of an $A_n$ quiver and its bounded derived category to the Auslander-Reiten space for $\repAR$ and its bounded derived category, denoted $\DbAR$.
-Results were proven about constructions of extensions in $\repAR$ and distinguished triangles in $\DbAR$ in relation to the Auslander-Reiten space.
-In Part (III) \cite{IgusaRockTodorov2} the author, with Igusa and Todorov, classified which continuous quivers of type $A$ are derived equivalent, constructed the new continuous cluster category (denoted $\CAR$) with $\mathbf E$-clusters, and generalized the notion of cluster structures to cluster theories.
+In Part (I) of this series Igusa, Todorov, and the author introduced continuous quivers of type $A$, denoted $\ARS$, which generalize quivers of type $A$ \cite{IgusaRockTodorov1}.
+Results about decomposition of pointwise finite-dimensional representations of such a quiver and the category of finitely-generated representations (denoted $\repARS$) were proven.
+In Part (II) the author generalized the Auslander--Reiten quiver for finitely-generated representations of an $A_n$ quiver and its bounded derived category to the Auslander--Reiten space for $\repARS$ and its bounded derived category, denoted $\DbARS$ \cite{Rock}.
+Results were proven about constructions of extensions in $\repARS$ and distinguished triangles in $\DbARS$ in relation to the Auslander--Reiten space.
+In Part (III) Igusa, Todorov, and the author used Parts (I) and (II) to classify which continuous quivers of type $A$ are derived equivalent, construct the new continuous cluster category (denoted $\CARS$) with $\mathbf E$-clusters, and generalize the notion of cluster structures to cluster theories \cite{IgusaRockTodorov2}.
 It was shown that each element in an $\mathbf E$-cluster has none or one choice of mutation and the result of mutation yielded another $\mathbf E$-cluster.
 It was also shown that some type $A$ cluster theories (recovered from existing cluster structures) can be embedded in this new cluster theory.